Updated: August 2026

 Once the mandatory AML retention period expires and no ongoing legal obligations exist, full data subject rights become enforceable, including the right to erasure under Article 17.

 The intersection of data subject rights and AML obligations creates nuanced compliance requirements that demand careful legal interpretation.
-Under normal circumstances, the GDPR grants individuals rights over their data, including the right to access, rectify, portability, and erasure.
+Under normal circumstances, the GDPR grants individuals rights over their data, including the right to access, rectify, port, and erase it.
 However, these rights are not absolute when they conflict with overriding legal obligations or public interests.

 The right to erasure under Article 17 explicitly excludes data that is processed to comply with legal obligations.
 During active AML retention periods, financial institutions can legitimately refuse erasure requests, provided they can demonstrate the ongoing legal obligation to retain the information.
 This protection extends beyond simple customer data to include transaction monitoring records, suspicious activity reports, and enhanced due diligence documentation.